-- Staff will use professional judgement and risk asses the urgency of the situation to help inform the timeframe required in establishing the students' whereabouts before notifying the Police.
+- Once a student is identified as missing by any member of school staff, the Designated Safeguarding Lead will be informed. - Staff will use professional judgement and risk asses the urgency of the situation to help inform the timeframe required in establishing the students' whereabouts before notifying the Police.
 Timeliness should be on a case-by-case basis. - Designated Safeguarding Lead should, together with the class teacher, assess the child's vulnerability. - School staff will try to locate the student and try to establish the whereabouts of them. - School staff will contact home and try to contact the student via their mobile telephone if known.